 - Use a towel or piece of cardboard to herd the cats away from each other

 - Give the cats a “cool-down” period in separate rooms

-Above all, try to avoid handling the cats – cat bites and scratches can easily become infected and require medical attention
+Above all, avoid handling the cats – cat bites and scratches can easily become infected and require medical attention.

 Play can be part of the “social glue” that keeps a social group of cats together.
 Keep an eye on interactions between the cats in your home – particularly ones between cats of different social groups.
 Make sure to not to confuse fighting with mutual social play!

 - Gajdoš Kmecová Noema, Pet’ková Barbara, Kottferová Jana, Skurková Lenka, Mills Daniel S. “Are These Cats Playing?
 A Closer Look at Social Play in Cats and Proposal for a Psychobiological Approach and Standard Terminology” Front.
 Vet.
 Sci., 23 July 2021.
 Sec.
 Animal Behavior and Welfare Volume 8 – 2021 | https://doi.org/10.3389/fvets.2021.712310

 Want to keep up with the world of cats?
 Subscribe to The Feline Purrspective!